 made on the Direct Consolidation Loan will count toward the required 120

 The 120 required payments must be made under one or more of the following Direct Loan Program repayment plans:

 Review the PSLF fact sheet for more information on the terms and conditions of the program and to understand what types of public service jobs qualify.
 For additional information, check out PSLF Questions and Answers.

 There are two types of loan forgiveness programs for teachers:

-The U.S. Department of Education maintains a comprehensive website detailing teacher loan forgiveness and cancellation
+See the U.S. Department of Education's comprehensive website detailing teacher loan forgiveness and cancellation options.